intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 stored in secret provision server.
 For more syntax used in the manifest template, please refer to `Gramine Manifest syntax <https://github.com/gramineproject/gramine/blob/master/Documentation/manifest-syntax.rst>`__.

-3. Obtain the TensorFlow Serving Container SGX Measurements
+4. Obtain the TensorFlow Serving Container SGX Measurements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The TensorFlow Serving container SGX measurements are used by the Secret Provisioning container to verify the TensorFlow Serving enclave identity (mr_enclave) and signing identity (mr_signer).
+The TensorFlow Serving container SGX measurements are used by the Secret Provisioning Server container to verify the TensorFlow Serving enclave identity (mr_enclave) and signing identity (mr_signer).

 On the system with the TensorFlow Serving container image, the mr_enclave and mr_signer values can be retrieved from a built TensorFlow Serving container image::